 \textbf{Network Architecture.} As presented in Fig.~\ref{fig:box}~(a), we use ResNet50~\cite{he2016deep} as the backbone network for the SASN, and extract three levels of features~( \ie $C1,C2,C3$ ) from different downsampled scales~( \ie $1/4,1/8,1/16$ ).
-After that, the skeleton stream fuses $C1$ and $C3$ to predict the skeleton attention map.
-At the same time, the regular stream segment the text by applying the Skeleton Attention Module.
-Although text segmentation in a bounding box is easier than ain the whole image, there still exists a bit of noise.
-For example two texts in one bounding box, which is illustrated in the Fig.~\ref{fig:box}~(a) with green circle.
-To restrain the noise interference and segment the body text precisely, we carefully design the Skeleton Attention Module, which generates the skeleton map to drive the attention mechanism.
+After that, the skeleton stream fuses C1 and C3 to predict the skeleton attention map, and the Atrous Spatial Pyramid Pooling module (ASPP) is used to enlarge the receive field.
+The skeleton attention map is downsampled to make it suitable for multi-scale feature maps.
+At the same time, the regular stream refines multi-scale features~( \ie $C1,C2,C3$ ) by applying the Skeleton Attention Module.
+Finally, $C1,C2,C3$ are fed into the Decoder, as shown in Fig.~\ref{fig:box}~(c).
+The C3 and C2 are first fused by up-sampling and concatenation.
+The fused feature map is further up-sampled to fuse with $C1$ in the same approach.